 of this assignment is to practice with recursive functions.

-Write your MIPS program in fibonacci.s
+Write your MIPS program in fibonacci.s.

-portion of your MIPS program, ask the user for input with a system
+In the main portion of your MIPS program, ask the user for input with a system

-call and put the value of n
+call and put the value of n in $a0.
+Call the function fib which takes one

 argument.
 Take the output of the function and print it to the shell.